matanox/clojure-tutorial/readme.md

 As mentioned inline the list data type must be prefixed with a quote (') to differentiate from a call expression.
 Without the escaping a list will be (as broadly shown above) interpreted as a call expression, with the quote, it will be interpreted as a data literal.

 We need to see some examples of nested expressions and real programs, and augment with the special forms that augment the list expression syntax.
-But first, play with the above code lines in a clojure REPL.
+But first, play around with the above code lines in a clojure REPL.
 The REPL is just a console environment where you can evaluate expressions before putting them into a source file (as well as you can import modules of your project into the repl and play with them there).
 Fire up a REPL session by running:

 ```
 lein repl